getify/foi-lang/formalization-work/Foi-Specification.md

 The named form `{ target: source }` registers `target` and references `source`, with an optional access tail.

-**Abstract execution (module load):**
+**Abstract execution (unit-set load).** The phases below run across the compilation unit set (§8.1), not per module.
+Every module completes a phase before any module begins the next.

-1. The module's `def` section is evaluated per §2.2, in source order.
+1. Each module's `def` section is evaluated per §2.2, in that module's source order.
+2. The force pass of §2.2.5 runs once, over the outermost scope of every module in the set.
+It is demand-driven in dependency order across the whole set -- not module-by-module, and not source order.
-2. At the end of the `def` section, the force pass of §2.2.5 runs; no thunk survives it (§2.2.11).
+   No thunk survives it (§2.2.11).
-3. The export Record is constructed: for each registered entry, in source order, the entry's lexical reference is read (including any access path) and stored under the entry's exported name.
+3. Each module's export Record is constructed: for each registered entry, in source order, the entry's lexical reference is read (including any access path) and stored under the entry's exported name.
-4. The module's remaining statements evaluate.
+4. Each module's remaining statements evaluate.

-Step 3 occurs after step 2; an export entry never observes a thunk.
+Phase 3 occurs after phase 2; an export entry never observes a thunk.

+**The phase boundary is what makes an import cycle resolvable.** A module's `def` section may reference a binding in a module that imports it.
+The reference is pending through phase 1 and resolves in phase 2, which runs only once every module's section has completed.
+§2.2.4 specifies the pending kind this uses, and why it keys on the binding rather than on the export Record.

+**Cross-module ordering of `def`-section side effects is indeterminate.** Phase 1 fixes source order within a module and fixes nothing across modules; phase 2 reorders by dependency.
+A program whose observable behavior depends on which module's `def` section ran first relies on something this specification does not fix.

 #### §8.3.2 Exported Names Must Be Constants